-I am also the Programme Director for the MRes in Medical Sciences (for intercalatintg medical students and NIHR Academic Clinical Fellows) and Epidemiology Module Lead for the MSc in Clinical Rheumatology.
+I am also the Programme Director for the MRes in Medical Sciences (for intercalating medical students and NIHR Academic Clinical Fellows).

 I am a clinical epidemiologist and my main research interests are understanding the short and longterm outcomes in adult and childhood inflammatory arthritis, including a greater understanding of the role treatments play in these outcomes.

 I completed my Bachelors of Science and medical degree at the University of Manitoba in Canada.
 This was followed by training in internal medicine in Winnipeg, Canada and a fellowship in rheumatology at the University of Toronto.
 I subsequently worked as an Arthritis Society of Canada/CIHR Research Fellow at the Arthritis Research UK (formerly arc) Epidemiology Unit in Manchester, being awarded my PhD in 2005.
 I joined this unit as a Senior Lecturer in 2006 and I am now Professor of Epidemiology at the University of Manchester and an Honorary Rheumatology Consultant at the Manchester Royal Infirmary, Manchester, UK.